 In such mixed eligibility source households, Other Source Categorically Eligible children will receive free meal benefits even if other children listed on the application are determined either eligible for reduced price meals or ineligible for free or reduced price meal benefits.
-A complete mixed application must provide:

-- Names of all household members; - A checked box indicating the Other Source Categorical Eligibility status of a child; for a foster child, list any personal income made available to the foster child, and earned by the foster child as appropriate; - Signature of an adult household member; and - Last four digits of the social security number of the adult household member who signs the application or, an indication that the household member does not have a social security number.
+A complete mixed application must provide: Names of all household members; A checked box indicating the Other Source Categorical Eligibility status of a child; for a foster child, list any personal income made available to the foster child, and earned by the foster child as appropriate; Signature of an adult household member; and

-(Note: There are no "mixed" households under the Federal Food Assistance Programs including FNS, TANF_or FDPIR because if any member of the household receives benefits from any of the Assistance Programs, all children listed on the application are eligible for free meals.
+(Note: There are no "mixed" households under the Federal Food Assistance Programs including FNS, TANF or FDPIR because if any member of the household receives benefits from any of the assistance programs, all children listed on the application are eligible for free meals.
 If income information is also provided, it should be ignored in issuing free meal benefits.)